ibm-cloud-docs/watson-assistant/deploy-phone-amazon-connect.md

 #### Decide whether to disconnect a call or transfer the caller to a live agent

-{{site.data.keyword.conversationshort}} passes to the contact flow the `SessionHistoryKey` attribute which can be used for branching the contact flow based on a comparison to the value of this attribute.
-When the attribute is set to `hangup`, it's an indication to disconnect the flow.
-Otherwise, the caller should be transferred to a live agent.
 Use the [Check contact attributes](https://docs.aws.amazon.com/connect/latest/adminguide/check-contact-attributes.html) flow block to branch the flow based on the `SessionHistoryKey` attribute.

 1. In the **Attribute to check** property:
 	From the **Type** drop-down list,  select `User Defined`.
 In the **Attribute** field, type `$.Attributes.SessionHistoryKey`.